What You Should Know About All-in-One Paint and Primer

 Questions & Answers

-Can I use it to paint over wallpaper?
+Can I use all-in-one paint and primer on wallpaper?